stringtron/quantative_style/README.md

 Codes have three parts:

-The first part is for E-Value evaluation, which calculates the minus log KL distance between VGG feature maps of symthesized image and  target style.
+The first part is for the evaluation of base E statistics, which calculates the minus log KL distance between feature statistics of symthesized image and style image.
+For the evaluation of KL distance, We also use the PCA to reduce the rank of feature channels.
+Please see our paper for the details.

-The second part is for C-Value evaluation.
+The second part is for C-Value evaluation:
+ OWe use the off-the-shelf contour detection method by Arbelaezet al. [1],which estimates Pb from an image.
+We use the standardmetric,(the F-score, which is a harmonic mean of precisionand recall between Pb and human-drawn contour map).
+Thefinal contour detection score is the Maximum F-score of aprecision-recall  curve.
+We  compute  the  final  contour  de-tection scores with the transferred images’ Pb and groundtruth contours from the content images.
+The resulting con-tour detection scores are the base C statistics.
+We think thisis fair because standard contour detection methods were notdeveloped with transferred images in the scope.
+For sourcecontent images and human annotated ground truth contourmaps we choose 200 test images from BSDS500[1].

 The third part is The R code for Calibrating E statistic and Calibrating C statistic